Limetable/germany/README.md

 ## Auto-Generated API-Clients

-### bundesrat
+### Federal Council
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/bundesrat/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/bundesrat/README.md)
-### bundestag
+### federal parliament(Bundestag)
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/bundestag/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/bundestag/README.md)
 ### destatis
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/destatis/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/destatis/README.md)
 ### dwd
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/dwd/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/dwd/README.md)
 ### interpol
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/interpol/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/interpol/README.md)
-### jobsuche
+### jobsearch
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/jobsuche/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/jobsuche/README.md)
-### ladestationen
+### charging stations
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/ladestationen/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/ladestationen/README.md)
 ### mudab
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/mudab/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/mudab/README.md)
-### nina
+### Nina (also known as modular warning system(MoWaS))
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/nina/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/nina/README.md)
-### polizei_brandenburg
+### police_brandenburg
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/polizei_brandenburg/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/polizei_brandenburg/README.md)
-### risikogebiete
+### risk_areas
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/risikogebiete/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/risikogebiete/README.md)
 ### smard
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/smard/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/smard/README.md)
-### strahlenschutz
+### radiation_protection
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/strahlenschutz/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/strahlenschutz/README.md)
 ### travelwarning
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/travelwarning/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/travelwarning/README.md)
-### zoll
+### customs(zoll)
-For the detailed documentation of this API see [here](https://github.com/bundesAPI/deutschland/blob/main/docs/zoll/README.md)
+For the detailed documentation of this API see [here](https://github.com/Limetable/germany/blob/main/docs/zoll/README.md)